brookcs3/pleco-xa/README.md

   import { detectBPM } from 'https://unpkg.com/pleco-xa@1.0.2/dist/pleco-xa.min.js'
 </script>
 ```

-See `examples/demo.html` for a simple interactive page that detects BPM from an uploaded audio file.
+The snippet above can be used to build a simple page that detects BPM from an uploaded audio file.

 ## Debugging